devil3515/Twitter-Sentiment-Analysis/README.md

-Here’s the complete README file for your Twitter Sentiment Analysis project:

----

 # Twitter Sentiment Analysis Streamlit App

 This project is a **Twitter Sentiment Analysis** web application built with **Streamlit**.
 The app predicts whether a given tweet has a **Positive** or **Negative** sentiment based on the text input.